 Congrats on your decision to apply for STAR!
 Please be sure to read the following information before applying to the program.
-We're currently accepting applications for the 2014 STAR Program, which runs from June 16 through August 16, 2014.
-Applications for the 2014 STAR Program must be submitted on or before January 31, 2014.

 To be eligible for the STAR Program, you must be:

 - at least 18 years old by the start of the program;

 - a student or alum of the California State University and/or a current or former member of the NSF Robert Noyce Scholarship Program;

 - a US Citizens or Permanent Resident Alien; and,